 Here’s a good example of a tenant welcome pack brochure from letting agents Smart Property.
 It looks great and is very detailed.

-Something like this could be given to the tenant in a ring binder, along with other documents like the tenancy agreement and gas safety certificate.
+Something like this could be given to the resident in a ring binder, along with other documents like the tenancy agreement and gas safety certificate.

-If you want to find out more, check out our article on the tenant experience and why it matters or sign up with EVO today.
+If you want to find out more, check out our article on the tenant experience and why it matters.

 PHOTO BY EVO